betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2-wikized.md

 *Second of a three-part series to commemorate the 50th anniversary of the Moon landings.*

-Retro-computing enthusiasts recently uploaded Apollo Guidance Computer (AGC) source code for various Apollo missions to GitHub.
+Retrocomputing enthusiasts recently uploaded Apollo Guidance Computer (AGC) source code for various Apollo missions to GitHub.
 There is even a *Virtual AGC* that can run this code.<sup>[6]</sup> In all likelihood, it is the oldest *active* code on GitHub.
-Remarkably, its development began over half a century ago in the ashes of Mariner 1, a Venus probe destroyed shortly after launch due to a bug in its guidance software.<sup>[14],[34]</sup> The prevailing explanation was that in the transcription of hand-written guidance equations into a software specification for the contractor, TRW, an over-bar to indicate the use of *average* rather than *instantaneous* velocity went missing; along with it, an $18M probe ($152M in 2019 dollars) and a regrettable ration of American prestige.
+Remarkably, its development began over half a century ago in the ashes of Mariner 1, a Venus probe destroyed shortly after launch because of a bug in its guidance software.<sup>[14],[34]</sup> The prevailing explanation was that in the transcription of hand-written guidance equations into a software specification for the contractor, TRW, an overbar to indicate the use of *average* rather than *instantaneous* velocity went missing, and along with it an $18M probe ($152M in 2019 dollars) and a regrettable ration of American prestige.
 How would MIT and NASA avoid similar mistakes developing software for the AGC?